How to Establish Tax Residency in Cyprus

 If an individual has paid all their taxes, they can obtain a tax certificate from the Cyprus Tax Office to show to other countries.

-Are you tired of shelling out a significant portion of your hard-earned income in yearly taxes?
 If you aspire to live in a Mediterranean paradise that offers enticing tax benefits, look no further than Cyprus.

 If you want to pursue citizenship, residency is a great way to start the process.
 The good news is that Cyprus recently updated its residency requirements for citizenship, meaning you now only need to wait four to five years rather than the previous seven.

-Our philosophy at Nomad Capitalist is that going where you are treated best can help you realise the best combination of tax planning, second residence, dual citizenship, and asset protection.
+Our philosophy at Nomad Capitalist is that going where you are treated best can help you realise the best combination of tax planning, second residence, dual citizenship and asset protection.
 Let us shape a holistic plan tailored to your needs.

-Under the Cyprus Income Tax Law, there are only two ways to become Cypriot tax residents: the 60-day rule or the 183-day rule.
 A tax resident of Cyprus is an individual residing in the Republic for one or more periods totalling more than 183 days within a tax year and an individual who meets the conditions under the 60-day rule (for every tax year).
+The conditions for the 60-day rule are that the Cyprus tax resident person:

 Resides in Cyprus for one or more periods for an aggregate of at least 60 days